benjamin-bader/placeholders-plugin/README.md

     - ResourceTable proto
     - "ZipFileCollection", containing an entry "resources.arsc.flat" which is a ResourceTable proto

+.xml.flat flies:
+- TOTALLY DIFFERENT
+    - todo

+.png.flat, .9.png.flat:
+- I think it's safe to say we can ignore these.

 ResourceTable-the-proto contains three binary blobs that are StringPool structures, and a list of "packages" containing references to the string pools.
 Pools are, as far as I can tell,